king8757/Blockchain-Supply-chain-tracker-system/README.md

 Part 2
 sudo snap install ipfs

+ipfs init

-Open a new terminal and start IPFS daemon with ipfs daemon Start testrpc in new terminal with testrpc -l 47000000000000.
+Open a new terminal and start IPFS ipfs initn
+Start testrpc in new terminal with testrpc -l 47000000000000.
 From inside the project directory run truffle compile to compile your contracts And truffle migrate to deploy those contracts to the network